AElOuassouli/reading-notes/books-notes/Hands-On_Machine_Learning_with_Scikit-Learn_Keras_and_Tensorflow_Aurelien_Geron/Notes/genereal-notes.md

 > *Lars Buitinck et al. API design for machine learning software: experiences from the scikit-learn project. arXiv preprint arXiv:1309.0238 (2013)* https://arxiv.org/pdf/1309.0238.pdf

+## Chapitre 3: Classification

+### Validation techniques
+* Accuracy not always the best way to evaluate a classifier.
+* It's better to use a Confusion matrix
+* Precision, recall and F1-score.
+(When training a model, keep in mind objectives when setting targets for precision and recall: depends on the problem.)
+* ROC curve
+(see performance measures cheat sheet)
+### Binary classification
+Binary classification: two classes, each sample has one class
+### Multiclass classification
+Multiclass classification: multiple classes, each sample has one class Two strategies:
+* One versus Rest (OvR): Train a classifier to recognize a class over all others for each class.
+For instance, if 10 classes, 10 classifiers are needed.
+For prediction, running a sample over the n classifiers and selecting the one providing the higherst score.
+This strategy is often preferred.
+* One versus One (OvO): Train a classifier to recognize a class over another class: $\frac{N*(N-1)}{2}$ classifers are needed.
+To make a prediction, run the sample over all classifiers and select the one winning the most duels.
+This strategy is prefered if the used algorithm scales poorly: better training numerous classifiers on small training sets than training few over a large training set.

+### Multilabel classification
+Multilabel classification: multiples classes, a sample may have multiple classes

+Example: Assume a multilabel classifier trained to recognize oranges, apples and, bananas.
+Samples used to train this classifier should have three lables (o, a, b) one for each class. predictions should take the form of (1, 0 , 1) meaning : image contains an orange, no apples and a banana.

+### Mutlioutput classification